National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Bonus: A personal and company performance bonus is also available with the role - full details of the bonus scheme will be revealed on application

-They are suppliers silicon carbide coated graphite for use in semiconductor, solar and aerospace industries amongst others.
+Our client are suppliers of silicon carbide coated graphite for use in semiconductor, solar and aerospace industries amongst others.
 This is a growing market fuelled by the demand for computer and power chips.
-They operate in cleanroom conditions exporting 90% of their products but mainly to the US, Japan, Europe.
+They operate in cleanroom conditions exporting 90% of their products but mainly to the US, Japan, and Europe.
 As a business they've been around since 2016.

 They're a great company to work for.
 People join them for many reasons, such as they: